Magnet Docs v1.1.7 archive docs

 Custom Pages

-Sometimes you may need a custom page instead of a post.
+However markdown may be too restrictive — sometimes you may need a custom page instead of a post.
 See the “about” page.
 The file for “about” lives in the “templates” directory instead of one of the markdown directories.
 In Site Settings you’ll see “custompages: about”, which tells Magnet to look for an “about.html” file in templates.
 If you want to add a new custom page, add a name there and a “name.html” in “templates”.
 The content for the about page looks like:

 {{define "content"}}